dojo/docs/dijit/form/Textarea.rst

 -------------------

 Here we'll create a Textarea widget declaratively.
-In this instance, the initial *value* is the child text node of the TEXTAREA element.
+In this instance, the initial *value* is the child text node of the textarea element.

 .. code-example ::
+  :djConfig: async: true, parseOnLoad: true

   .. js ::

-      dojo.require("dijit.form.Textarea");
+      require(["dojo/parser", "dijit/form/Textarea"]);

   .. html ::